We may receive advertising compensation when you click certain products. Before jumping into this page, an important disclosure.

 LocalBitcoins is another private option available to Hungarians, which facilitates the peer-to-peer exchange of Bitcoin without requiring identity verification.

-Bitcoin ATMs are another great way to buy Bitcoin privately, and they're popular in Hungary.
-Budapest is a Bitcoin ATM hot spot, with more than 30 in the city.
+Bitcoin ATMs are another great way to buy Bitcoin privately.
+There are 46 ATMs throughout Hungry, with 30 in Budapest, making it a bitcoin hot spot.
 That's more than a few other European countries combined!

 Software wallets are alright, but they can't compete with the protection that hardware wallets provide.